 Dog walking in the Stonehenge landscape

-Regrettably this action has been taken following an extended and particularly horrible period of sheep worrying with a number of lambs being badly injured or killed on Trust land.
+All National Trust fields that are grazed by sheep are dog free zones.
+This is because of an extended and particularly horrible period of sheep worrying with a number of lambs being badly injured or killed on Trust land.

-Sadly, although many conscientious people respect these signs, a number of other people do not.
+Extensive signage has been tried over the years, sadly, although many conscientious people respect these signs, a number of other people do not.

 Should you have any queries about this please email firstname.lastname@example.org.

 Note: Assistance dogs on a lead are welcome anywhere on National Trust land.